Resources and support

 A useful resource for any Griffith sporting associations, staff or students wishing to be involved in sport is the Anti-Homophobia and Inclusion Framework for Australian Sports.

-A framework document to combat discrimination against same sex attracted people in sport.
+A framework document to combat discrimination against same-gender attracted people in sport.
+Pride in Diversity also provide resources through Pride in Sport.

 - Australian Human Rights Commission